Staying in the hospital can be a difficult time. The food they serve is not always that great – and it’s usually not very appetizing.

 - Talk to your hospital and check their food policy during labor.
 Also, check what your hospital provides for mom and dad during the hospital stay.
 Make a list of it so you don’t end up packing the same kind of snacks that your hospital gives you.

-- Pick a variety of snacks from the above list –
+- Pick a variety of snacks from the above list and enjoy different flavors –

-- something rich in proteins and fiber to keep you full ( granola bars / meat bars are a great option), some fruits ,nuts and cheese.
+- something rich in proteins and fiber to keep you full ( granola bars / meat bars are a great option), some fruits ,nuts and cheese sticks.
 Some lighter food that you would like to snack throughout the day – pretzels, crackers and veggies are a great choice.
-Pack something hydrating – energy drink, tea or coconut water.
+Pack something hydrating – energy drink, tea or coconut water to keep your energy levels up.
 Something sweet or savory if you end up craving them – gummies, honey sticks, chips are excellent.
 Some fuller meals if your hospital doesn’t provide any food – soup, oatmeal cups, sandwiches, mac & cheese are some options.

-- Keep snacks like yogurt cups, applesauce in a insulated bag along with a ice pack.
+- Keep easy snacks like yogurt cups, applesauce pouches in a insulated bag along with ice packs.

 - pack each snack separately in a zip lock or a reusable snack bag.